unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 description: >-
   The Unlock Protocol is a public good aimed at being governed by a DAO of its users and developers.
-sidebar_position: 2
+sidebar_position: 1
 ---

-Collectively, [UDT holders](./unlock-dao-tokens.mdx) are members of the Unlock DAO.
+Collectively, [UDT holders](../unlock-dao-tokens.mdx) are members of the Unlock DAO.
 The Unlock DAO aims at governing the Unlock Protocol.
 In order to facilitate decision making, the Unlock DAO uses OpenZeppelin's [Governor Contracts](https://blog.openzeppelin.com/governor-smart-contract/) which can be found at these addresses on the [Ethereum network](https://ethereum.org/en/):

 - [Governor Contract](https://etherscan.io/address/0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591) \(`0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591`\): where proposals and votes are handled,
 - [TimeLock Contract](https://etherscan.io/address/0x17eedfb0a6e6e06e95b3a1f928dc4024240bc76b) \(`0x17eedfb0a6e6e06e95b3a1f928dc4024240bc76b`\): where proposals are executed and funds are managed.

-> We recommend the use of [Tally's front-end application](https://www.tally.xyz/gov/unlock) to delegate votes, submit proposals as well as vote on the proposals previously submitted, but it is possible to access the contracts _without_ using Tally (by using another front-end, or no front-end at all).

 ### Initial settings